quasarframework/quasar/docs/src/pages/backend-and-api/firebase/structure.md

   }
 }
 ```

-Calling the `fBInit(config)` method is just a validation that our service structure is working.
+Calling the `fBInit(config)` method is just a validation that the service structure is working.
 This does not guarantee that the initialization happened with a valid API key.
 This will be done when the app performs any auth() functionality, which will start to be highlighted in the next section of the docs.

-Were also going to create a new directory in our application structure called services, and put our base service inside.
+Create a new directory in our application structure called services, and put the base service inside.
 From here we have our basic boot file structure:

 **/src/services/base.js**